-Another significant measure not considered in the Sixth Power Plan is advanced power strips that offer 210 average megawatts of potential savings.
+Another significant measure not considered in the Sixth Power Plan is advanced power strips that offer nearly 260 average megawatts of potential savings.
 This measure represents the growing savings from sophisticated controls.
-Advanced power strips can be used for home entertainment centers and home offices, shutting off peripheral and potentially primary equipment when the main appliance (TV or computer) is not actively in use.
+Advanced power strips can be used for home entertainment centers and home offices, shutting off peripheral equipment when the main appliance (TV or computer) is not in use.

-Two measure categories that were in the Sixth Power Plan and still have significant savings potential going forward are weatherization (250 average megawatts, 100 of which is less than \$100 per megawatt-hour) and ductless heat pumps (DHP), in both electric resistance zonal-heated homes and to supplement electric forced air furnaces (290 average megawatts, 165 of which is less than \$100 per megawatt hour).
+Two measure categories that were in the Sixth Power Plan and still have significant savings potential going forward are heat pump water heaters (290 average megawatts, 250 of which is less than \$100 per megawatt-hour) and weatherization (250 average megawatts, 100 of which is less than \$100 per megawatt-hour).
+Ductless heat pumps (DHP), in both electric resistance zonal-heated homes and to supplement electric forced air furnaces, low-flow showerheads, aerators, and efficient clothes washers are all noteworthy contributors to the potential savings available in the Seventh Power Plan.